XSS flaw, what is it and how to protect it?

 Before starting, I must clarify one thing: many people are thinking that this flaw is useless.
 Well that's wrong.
 Believe me, the XSS flaw is dangerous, of course you will not be able to take control of a server with this flaw but it makes it easier for other types of attacks.
 You just have to know how to use it.

-La XSS flaw, originally CSS (Cross Site Scripting) changed so as not to confuse with CSS Cascading Style Sheets, is a type of website security vulnerability, found in poorly executed web applications. secure.
+La XSS flaw, originally CSS (Cross Site Scripting) changed not to be confused with Cascading Style Sheet CSS, is a type of website security vulnerability, which is found in badly web applications. secured.

 La XSS flaw allows you to run scripts on the client side.
 This means that you can only run JAVASCRIPT, HTML and other languages which will only run at the person running the script and not on the server directly.
 I let your imagination give you ideas.

-How to detect the presence of an XSS vulnerability?
+How to detect the presence of an XSS flaw?

 The XSS are widespread on the web, more specifically in forums, web applications and search engines.